finos/spring-bot/getting-started.md

 ![Validation Failure](assets/images/getting-started/validation.png)

 But, if the form validates, the a new `OpenedClaim` is returned.
+This is the Symphony view:

 ![Claim Created](assets/images/getting-started/created.png)